traits/dynamic_plot/snippets/readme.md

 ## Placeholders

-Example D3 script containing a helper function for saving a D3-rendered scene by browser download (JavaScript doesn't allow local file system access).
+This directory contains an example D3 script, containing a helper function for saving a D3-rendered scene by browser download (JavaScript doesn't allow local file system access).
 This can be used as placeholder for strict script-less requirements.

 The replacement part is working yet in preliminary form: